 So the youngest child ends up being pampered while the oldest feels neglected, resulting in a sibling rivalry.
 The more the age gap between the siblings, the more estranged they’re likely to be in adulthood.

 A different birth order not only contributes to the development of sibling rivalry but also shapes the behaviour of siblings when they become adults.2

 While sibling rivalry may manifest in children as fights over having the best toy or the best chair, it can rear its ugly head in adulthood in property and inheritance disputes.
 Remember, the competition is for resources and resources facilitate reproductive success.
 So ultimately, the competition is for reproductive success.

-Having an estranged relationship with one’s siblings is distressing because people are wired to rectify relationships with their nearest kin.
-You may choose to abandon a friend or a lover after having a fight with them but it’s hard to break ties with a sibling who shares half of your genes.
+Having an estranged relationship with one’s siblings is distressing because we’re wired to rectify relationships with our nearest kin.
+You may abandon a friend or a lover after having a fight with them, but it’s hard to break ties with a sibling who shares half of your genes.
 Blood is thicker than water.

-Conversely, parents who don’t practise favouritism and treat all their kids equally and fairly are more likely to raise children less prone to sibling rivalry.
+Conversely, parents who don’t practice favouritism and treat all their kids equally and fairly are likely to raise children less prone to sibling rivalry.